 - Aggravating circumstances – It must be stated that even if you face a misdemeanor offense, the penalties you face can be elevated beyond what it called for by statutory law.
 This is typically the case when aggravating circumstances are involved in your case, such as having a prior criminal conviction.
 Having a prior conviction, or even having an elevated BAC level in a misdemeanor DUI case, can subject you to harsher penalties and more time behind bars.

 - Criminal record – Misdemeanors are crimes, and any conviction you have will become part of your criminal record – a record that can be accessed publicly by potential employers, landlords, educational organizations, and more.
 With a conviction on your record, even if it is a misdemeanor, you may not be eligible to hold certain professional licenses or be employed in certain professions.
 Your opportunities may be further limited by potential employers who look to hire individuals without a record, rather than candidates who have been convicted of crimes.

 The impact of a misdemeanor conviction cannot be understated – misdemeanors do have the potential to threaten your rights, privileges, freedom, and future.
 If you or someone you love is being charged with a misdemeanor, it is in your best interests to speak with a private defense lawyer who has the experience, insight, and resources to effectively advocate on your behalf, wage an effective defense, and pursue the best resolution possible.
-To discuss a potential case, contact us for a FREE consultation.
+To discuss a potential case, contact us for an immediate consultation.